If you are spending your hard-earned money on a well-deserved break, what do you do if your holiday is ruined by building work?

 However angry you feel, please do not take this out on your holiday rep.

-Don’t forget they have been placed on the firing line to deal with customer complaints and they had nothing to do with selling this holiday.
+Don’t forget they have been placed on the firing line to deal with customer complaints and they had nothing to do with selling the holiday.

 But they are there to help and they will do their very best.

-Just also bear in mind that they can only do what the management team allows.
+Just bear in mind that they can only do what the management team allows.

 I worked for a travel company for over 15 years and I know that there can be several layers of seniority in many of these businesses meaning that a quick decision to move a customer maybe isn’t as straightforward as it may seem.